Geekles007/metchera-incognito/INSTALLATION.md

 ---

-Enjoy your self-hosted Metchera ID Generator!
+Enjoy your self-hosted Metchera Incognito!
 If you have any questions or feedback, we'd love to hear from you.